aws-samples/aws-iot-twinmaker-samples/src/workspaces/cookiefactoryv2/README.md

     };
     ```

     c.
 In `src/config/users.template.ts`, set `password` to the newly created password for the Amazon Cognito user account created in step 1.
-By default, the email should be set to "fran@cookiefactory".
+By default, the email should be set to "user@cookiefactory".
 Set `firstName`, `lastName`, and `title` to your preference.
 Rename the file to `src/config/users.ts`.
     ```typescript
     const users: UserConfig[] = [
       {
-        email: 'fran@cookiefactory',
+        email: 'user@cookiefactory',
         firstName: '__FILL_IN__',
         lastName: '__FILL_IN__',
         password: '__FILL_IN__',